 During the last years he has interpreted Le Chevalier Des Grieux at Opéra Bastille and at Wiener Staatsoper, Raimbaut in Robert le Diable at Coven Garden, Alfredo in Monte Carlo, Le Chevalier de la Force at Accademia di Santa Cecilia, made his debut at Metropolitan Opera, substituting Jonas Kaufmann in Werther and obtaining great success from public and critics.

-Most recently, he sang La Bohème at the Met, Macbeth at the Champs Elysées, Thaïs at Sao Paulo Opera in Brasil, Lucia di Lammermoor in Avignon, Palermo and Florence, Werther at Palaus Les Arts in Valencia.
+Most recently, he sang La Bohème at the Met, Macbeth at the Champs Elysées, Thaïs at Sao Paulo Opera in Brasil, Lucia di Lammermoor in Avignon, Palermo and Florence, Werther at Palaus Les Arts in Valencia, La Traviata at Wiener Staasoper.

-Among his future engagements, Werther, La Traviata at Wiener Staasoper, Faust at Staatsoper in Hamburg, Carmen at Opera Hong Kong, Mefistofele at Orange Festival.
+Among his future engagements, Faust at Staatsoper in Hamburg and at Opéra de Marseille, Carmen at Opera Hong Kong, Mefistofele at Orange Festival, Les Contes d’Hoffmann at Lausanne.